kyleawayan/reina/readme.md

 this bot has no complicated permissions and stuff like that. reina is more for chill servers with some of your friends, not big servers.

 ## installation
-set the environment variable `discord` to your bot token. you can also make a `.env` file in the root directory to use [dotenv](https://www.npmjs.com/package/dotenv). once your environment variable is set, you can start reina with `npm start`.
+set the environment variable `discord` to your bot token. after that, set another environment variable, `id`, to your discord user id (or whoever is going to have admin permissions to your bot). you can also make a `.env` file in the root directory to use [dotenv](https://www.npmjs.com/package/dotenv). once your environment variable is set, you can start reina with `npm start`.

-note that reina does write files in her directory. specifically, with the music command, she needs to download the file temporarily in order to play it. so make sure that whatever your using to run her has write permissions. she also requires python in order to use [node-youtube-dl](https://github.com/przemyslawpluta/node-youtube-dl).

 if you would like to run reina without having to keep anything open, i would recommend following this guide on how to setup reina with pm2: https://discordjs.guide/improving-dev-environment/pm2.html#installation. or use the `ecosystem.config.js` template (refer to https://pm2.keymetrics.io/docs/usage/deployment/) for deployment on a server.